BLOOD PRESSURE (ages prone to high blood pressure)

 Signs Of High Blood Pressure

-Signs of high blood pressure include, headache dizziness, pounding in ears, and a bloody nose.
-These symptoms typically don't occur until high blood pressure has reached an advanced and even a possibly life threatening stage.
+These signs include headache dizziness, pounding in ears, and even a bloody nose.
+These symptoms generally do not occur till high blood pressure has reached a complicated and even a presumably life-threatening stage.

 Proven Effects Of High Blood Pressure

-High blood pressure can double your risk for a heart attack; quadruple your odds for a stroke; raise your risk for heart failure, vision loss, kidney problems, dementia and circulation problems such as peripheral artery disease (which causes pain in your legs); weaken your bones; and contribute to erectile dysfunction in men.
+High blood pressure can double your risk for a heart attack; quadruple your odds for a stroke; raise your risk for heart failure, vision loss, kidney problems, dementia and circulation problems like peripheral artery disease (which causes pain in your legs); weaken your bones; and contribute to male erecticle dysfunction in men.

-- Because blood pressure rises as body weight increases (and obesity is a known risk factor for developing high cholesterol and diabetes, which in turn can lead to heart disease), a loss of as little as 10 pounds can help to lower blood pressure.
+- Because blood pressure rises as body weight increases (and obesity is a well-known risk issue for developing high cholesterol and diabetes, which in turn can lead to heart disease), a loss of as very little as ten pounds will help to lower blood pressure.

 - lowering sodium (salt) intake.
-Most Americans consume far more than the current, daily recommendation of 2,400 milligrams (mg) of sodium about a teaspoon of table salt or less.
-This includes all salt and sodium consumed, not just at the table, but also in cooking.
+Most Americans consume much more than the present, daily recommendation of 2,400 milligrams (mg) of sodium about a teaspoon of table salt or less.

-- Regular physical activity is another good step toward controlling or even preventing high blood pressure.
+- Regular physical activity is another smart step toward controlling or perhaps preventing high blood pressure.

 - Another healthy move is to limit alcohol intake.
-Excess alcohol can raise blood pressure as well as damage the liver, heart, and brain
+Excess alcohol will raise blood pressure as well as harm the liver, heart, and brain

 - Finally, quit smoking.
-Among other things, smoking damages blood vessel walls and speeds hardening of the arteries
+Among other things, smoking damages vas walls and speeds hardening of the arteries

 Below are approximate Ideal BP According to Age Chart